Vietnam Today: Objectives

 The channel is explicitly conceived as an instrument of "digital diplomacy" and a tool for projecting Vietnam's soft power on the global stage.
 Its creation is a direct implementation of national policies aimed at leveraging culture and communication for foreign policy goals, such as the "Strategy for Cultural Diplomacy to 2030".
 Officials have described its purpose as creating a "bridge between Vietnam and the global community" and affirming the country's international prestige.
 This was further emphasized by Party General Secretary Tô Lâm at the launch event, where he tasked VTV and Vietnam Today with being a "pioneer on the ideological and cultural front" and helping to "elevate Vietnam's presence on the global media map".

 A fundamental objective of Vietnam Today is to actively reshape global perceptions of the country by moving beyond what officials have termed "outdated stereotypes" and simplistic "pretty pictures and travel clips".
 The channel's mandate is to present a "vivid, contemporary and objective view" of modern Vietnam.
 The narrative it aims to construct is that of a "peaceful, forward-looking and stable nation" that harmoniously preserves its rich traditions while embracing innovation, economic development, and deep global integration.
 This official narrative also highlights the character of the Vietnamese people as youthful, resilient, and dynamic, positioning the nation as a proactive and welcoming member of the international community.
 While the channel's mission statement frequently employs terms like "objective" and "reliable," this is framed within the state's subjective goal of promoting a specific, curated national image.
 This suggests that "objectivity," in this context, refers to the authoritative presentation of the government's official perspective as the definitive, factual narrative, a common approach for state-run public diplomacy media.

 Vietnam Today's establishment marks a significant strategic pivot in Vietnam's approach to international broadcasting.
-While its predecessor, VTV4, primarily served the Vietnamese diaspora with a package of domestic programming, Vietnam Today is designed to engage a much broader and more diverse international audience.
+While its Vietnamese-language counterpart and semi-predecessor, VTV4, primarily served the Vietnamese diaspora with a package of domestic programming, Vietnam Today is designed to engage a much broader and more diverse international audience.
 This shift from an inward-facing service for expatriates to an outward-facing platform for global influence mirrors the model of other major state-backed international broadcasters.
 The channel has identified several key target demographics for its content: